aravindharinair/BASIC/Software Requirements.md

 Similar to Windows, download the MacOS files (usually .dmg files) and run them.

-Unfortunately, since none of us have much experience on MacOS, Google would be your best friend.
+Unfortunately, since none of us have much experience on MacOS, Google would be your best friend for installing stuff.